Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 A manager will earn more than an individual contributor with the same experience.
 Engineers looking to make more money often take the management route.

 Proven leadership ability helps in landing these roles.
-Many companies want to see you be technical lead for at least a few years before giving the "manager" title.
-Depending on industry, an MBA may help.
+Many companies want to see you be a technical lead for at least a few years before giving the "manager" title.
+Depending on the industry, an MBA may help.

 Research specific positions and qualifications to get more accurate results and learn more about engineering salaries:

 © 2018 Katy Medium